Solskjaer's two years at Man Utd: An endless cycle of highs, lows and incessant uncertainty | Goal.com

 It is quite clear United are not the finished article.
 Gary Neville described their league position and talk of a title challenge as "bizarre" and you can see where the former United full-back is coming from.
 The incessant inconsistency of the performance level makes it seem ludicrous that they are even in the discussion.

-However, one thing is for certain: they are in a better place than they were this time last year, when they sat eighth in the table, 24 points off the top of the table at Christmas.
+However, one thing is for certain: they are in a better place than they were this time last year, when they sat eighth in the table, 24 points off the top at Christmas.

 The board, then, will believe that they were right to resist strong calls to replace Solskjaer with Mauricio Pochettino when United were struggling.
 There was an expectancy and a need for results to improve – and they have.